algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 | **Chat Menu Screen** | Shows a list of matches and enabled communication between job seekers and companies.              |
 | **Chat Screen**      | Display a chat conversation between a company and a user.                                         |

+We assume to use Roboto font which is very common on mobile app developement.

 ### 4.2 Backend Design

 The backend is structured to handle multiple requests efficiently and securely.
 Key components include: